Contentment by design home link reading link crafting link working link enjoying link

 Zometool

-As I grew older and bolder, I explored the dimly lit basement, poking through one hundred years of time recorded in mildewed boxes spilling rusted bolts and screws and nails and hinges and pieces of harder-than-stone hardwood cabinets and a thousand other treasures that I couldn't even name.
+As I grew older and bolder, I explored our dimly lit basement, poking through one hundred years of time recorded in mildewed boxes spilling rusted bolts, screws, nails, hinges, pieces of harder-than-stone hardwood, and a thousand other treasures that I couldn't even name.

-Along one wall was a big, big workbench made of rough-hewn planks blackened with age and use, strewn with hammers and saws and pliers and screwdrivers and many other unfamiliar tools that I couldn't even guess what might be used for.
+Along one wall was a big workbench made of rough-hewn planks blackened with age and use, strewn with hammers, handsaws, pliers, screwdrivers, and many other tools that were unfamiliar to me.

 I was in tinker's paradise.